 As part of supporting and acknowledging excellence in teaching practice and leadership, the University of Adelaide recognises the Fellowship program provided by UK organisation Advance HE.

-As an institutional partner, staff with the University of Adelaide have access to a range of benefits including free webinars and access to Advance HE Connect – an online network exclusively for higher education professionals.
+As an institutional partner, University of Adelaide staff have access to a range of Advance HE member benefits.

 The HEA Fellowship demonstrates a personal and institutional commitment to professionalism in learning and teaching in higher education.
 Across four categories, from Associate to Principal, Fellowship provides individuals with international recognition of their practice, impact and expertise in learning and teaching.